The Darling Apron

 Picture this: you are sitting at a fancy restaurant (kid-free).
 You order off the menu and enjoy the creamiest, most flavorful risotto along with a glass of fine wine.
 If you've heard anything about risotto, you know that it often requires a lot of attention to make and you truly savor this special treat on your night on the town.

 Okay, back to reality.
 We all can dream, right?
-Reality is that on busy weeknights with two (soon-to-be three) busy girls, I just want to get dinner on the table that's easy as well as delicious.
+Reality is that on busy weeknights with three busy girls, I just want to get dinner on the table that's easy as well as delicious.

 What if I told you that you can make risotto at home without standing over the stove the entire time?
 This chicken risotto is a flavorful comfort meal that can be enjoyed as a weeknight meal or be served at your next dinner party!